AhmadOmar-amego/count_number_of_vehicles/README.md

 Count the number of vehicles that have passed the road in the video on two-way (way_1 and way_2) using CV techniques.

 # how to install"

+i thinks it's test to test upload and deploy